MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/modules/clustering-module/clusterlayer-class.md

 ---
 title: "ClusterLayer Class | Microsoft Docs"
-description: Describes the ClusterLayer class, which controls clustering functionality, and provides the class's constructor, methods, and events. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: Describes the ClusterLayer class, which controls clustering functionality, and provides a description for its constructor, methods, and events. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""